henry2004y/Vlasiator.jl/docs/src/examples.md

 ### Plots Backend

 To trigger the Plots package plotting, `using Plots`.
 This backend supports all available attributes provided by [Plots.jl](http://docs.juliaplots.org/latest/).
+By default it uses [GR](https://gr-framework.org/), but a wide range of other options are also presented.

 - Scaler colored contour for 2D simulation
 ```